 ✓ Audit team members should notify the lead auditor of any missing documentation in a student's admission file.
-The lead auditor will make attempts to obtain the missing documentation from the College staff.
+The lead auditor will make attempts to obtain the missing documentation from the college staff.
 All attempts should be made to obtain the documentation prior to the audit team departing the campus.
-However, colleges have 72 hours (3 working days) from the date of the audit to provide missing documentation on admission records.
+However, colleges have 72 hours (3 working days) from the date of the audit to provide missing documentation on admission records (whether conducted onsite or remotely).
 There is no 72-hour window on attendance records (unless the attendance audit is conducted or completed off-site).